 Code of Ethics and Principles of Good Practice

-Members of the International Montessori Council are committed to standards of exemplary integrity in their professional relationships with parents, students, faculty, and other Montessori schools.
+Members of the IMC are committed to standards of exemplary integrity in their professional relationships with parents, students, faculty, and other Montessori schools.
 Although our philosophies and programs are diverse in their emphasis, structure, and style, we follow a common code of ethics that emphasizes fair and consistent policies.

 As a member of the International Montessori Council, our school agrees to abide by the following code of ethics and principles of good practice: